 S-cam Brakes.
 When you push the brake pedal, air is let into each brake chamber.
-Air pressure pushes the rod out, moving the stack adjuster, thus twisting the brake camshaft.
+Air pressure pushes the rod out, moving the slack adjuster, thus twisting the brake camshaft.
 This turns the s-cam (so called because it is shaped like the letter "S").
 The s-cam forces the brake shoes away from one another and presses them against the inside of the brake drum.
-When you release the brake pedal, the s-cam rotates back and a spring pulls the brake shoes away from the drum, letting the wheels roll freely again.
+When you release the brake shoes away from the drum, letting the wheels roll freely again.
 See Figure 5.2.